khakhalin/notes/keywords/echo.md

     * If we do that, and if we keep all weights at 1 (or −1), we'll have to track the "worth" of each potential input, and once an input drops below a certain amount of "worth", randomly rewire it.
 * Is brain-style inhibition much worse than "distributed inhibition" (50% of negative weights)?
 If we do fixed some-to-some inhibition (a mix of feed-forward and feed-back; get average activity of random M neurons, project to another random M?), will it be similar?
 Just how fragmented does it have to be?
 * Non-monotonous activation function, like sin, so that 2 inputs produce inhibition?
 As an excitatory substitute to real inhibition?
-* As a mix between this last idea and the idea of unsupervised weight flipping, we can rephrase it as advanced intrinsic plasticity of neurons (unsupervised).
+* As a mix between this last idea and the idea of unsupervised weight flipping, we can rephrase it as advanced intrinsic plasticity of neurons (unsupervised)?

-# To-revisit and describe

-Murray, J. M. (2019).
-Local online learning in recurrent networks with random feedback. eLife, 8, e43299. x>Win>echo>Wou>y, dh/dt = -h/tau stable solution for each element, tanh() activation.
-Minimizes square distance, applies gradient descent.
-Then tries to make biologically plausible: drops non-local term (refuses to optimize activity of other nodes that feed _from_ this node by changing inputs _to_ this node).
-And instead of reverting weights of Wout, uses random weights to communicate the error back.
-With this, weight change is proportinal to an accumulated product of pre- to the (derivative of) post-activity for eacn synapse (eligibility traces!).
-If only Wout are trained - learning is worse.
-If only Wrec - completely unsuccessful (not surprising as they use random error instead of flipped Wout).
-Use "ready-set-go" (interval matching) as a test.
-Then stiches an architecture of cortex-basalganglia-thalamus, to learn "behavioral syllabi" for a longer behavior.

 # To-read